peteroupc/peteroupc.github.io/colorgen.md

     END METHOD

-    // Convert a color component from linear to companded sRGB METHOD LinearTosRGB(c)
+    // Convert a color component from linear to companded sRGB
+    // NOTE: This is not gamma encoding; it's similar to, but
+    // not exactly, c^(1/2.2).
+    METHOD LinearTosRGB(c)
       if c <= 0.0031308: return 12.92 * c
       return pow(c, 1.0 / 2.4) * 1.055 - 0.055